MDIMACat/alx-higher_level_programming/0x04-python-more_data_structures/README.md

         Write a function that returns a set of all elements present in only one set.
     5. Number of keys
         Write a function that returns the number of keys in a dictionary.
+    6. Print sorted dictionary
+        Write a function that prints a dictionary by ordered keys.